danlentz/clj-fgl/README.md

 # clj-fgl

-A Clojure library designed to ... well, that part is up to you.
+A Functional Graph Library for Clojure

 ## Usage